Sensor fusion: be sure of uncertainty

 System matrices

-Now, instead of designing and coding up Kalman filter that handles this challenge in full, we’ll limit ourselves to writing out the system matrices and apply the following simplifications:
+Now, instead of designing and coding up a Kalman filter that handles this challenge in full, we’ll limit ourselves to writing out the system matrices and apply the following simplifications:

 - 1D instead of 3D.
 Two instead of 6 DoF, and no quaternions.